SixLabors/docs/articles/imagesharp/formatconversion.md

 - Converting from a lossy format to a lossless format does not restore discarded detail.
 - Converting a transparent image to JPEG requires flattening or compositing first.
-- ImageSharp uses bridged metadata and pixel-type information to pick good destination settings when the target format can represent them.
+- ImageSharp uses bridged metadata, pixel-type information, and encoder defaults to pick good destination settings when the target format can represent them.
-- If you care about exact output tradeoffs, use an explicit encoder rather than relying only on the file extension.
+- Save-by-extension is the simplest and recommended path for ordinary conversions.
+Pass an explicit encoder when you want to override defaults for quality, compression, bit depth, palette behavior, metadata handling, or another application policy.
 - Format conversion is also a metadata decision.
 Decide whether orientation, color profiles, animation timing, and authoring metadata should be preserved, transformed, or stripped.

 For more on format behavior and encoder options, see [Image Formats](imageformats.md).
 For more on inspecting pixel types before a conversion, see [Read Image Info Without Decoding](identify.md) and [Pixel Formats](pixelformats.md).

+## Practical Guidance

+For everyday conversion, let ImageSharp do the normal thing: load the source, apply any processing you need, and save to the destination path or format.
+The conversion layer carries format-agnostic metadata and pixel information forward so encoders can choose strong defaults.
+This is a real feature of the library, especially for automated services that accept multiple input formats and produce a consistent output type.

+Add policy only where policy is genuinely needed.
+A transparent PNG converted to JPEG still needs an explicit background color because JPEG cannot represent alpha.
+An animated input needs a target format that can represent frame timing and disposal behavior if animation must survive.
+A public API, cache, or asset pipeline may want fixed quality, compression, bit depth, palette behavior, or metadata handling.
+Those are reasons to pass an explicit encoder, but they are refinements on top of a capable automated conversion model rather than a workaround for it.